YitengDang/MultiCellSim/README.md

   <i> For one signal, the parameters tab is simpler.</i>
 </p>

-#### Visualisation
+#### Simulation visualisation (Panel C)
-Direct visualisation of the multicellular system is presented in the central box (component C).
+Direct visualisation of the multicellular system is presented in the central box.
 The circles represent the cells and the color their expression level.

 In the case of one signalling molecule, the expression levels are plotted on a grayscale, with darker colors corresponds to a higher expression levels.
 For the binary system, OFF cells are white and ON cells are black.
 In the continuous system, the darker of the shade of grey, the higher the expression level of the cell.
 The color bar on the right shows how the colors match to the exact states of the cells.